snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

 * Select the `SnowplowTracker-iOS-Static` scheme and set device to `iOS Device`
 * Then run `Archive` from the `Product` menu.

-Please refer to the [setup guide][setup-guide] for how to integrate the Static library.
+Please refer to the [setup guide][setup-guide] for instructions on how to integrate the static library.

 Big thanks to [AlexDenisov][alexdenisov] for adding in the scheme for building a static library for the Tracker!
 For more information [#171][pr-171].

 <h2><a name="demo">4.
-Demonstration App</a></h2>
+Demonstration app</a></h2>

-This release also bundles with it a Demonstration app, allowing you to test drive the library and providing code samples for integrating the tracker into your own app.
+This release also bundles with it a demonstration app, allowing you to test-drive the library and providing code samples for integrating the tracker into your own app.

-To open the Demo App:
+To open the demo app:

 * `git clone https://github.com/snowplow/snowplow-objc-tracker.git`
 * `cd snowplow-objc-tracker/SnowplowDemo`
 * Open `SnowplowDemo.xcworkspace` in XCode

-You can then launch the `SnowplowDemo` into a local emulator or on your iOS Device.
-You will then just need to enter a valid endpoint URL to send events too and hit the `Start Demo!` button.
-This will then send all available event types to this endpoint.
+You can then launch the `SnowplowDemo` into a local emulator or on your iOS device.
+You then just need to enter a valid endpoint URL to send events to and hit the `Start Demo!` button.
+This will send all available event types to your endpoint, like so:

 <img src="/assets/img/blog/2015/08/demo-app-2.png" style="width: 25%;float: left;" />
 <img src="/assets/img/blog/2015/08/demo-app-3.png" style="width: 25%;float: left;" />